robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 * MODE 10 is a 4 colour mode with a resolution of 320x240 pixels.
 * The colours are 0=BLACK, 1=RED, 2=YELLOW, 3=WHITE.
 Very BBC like :D
 * VDU Commands also come from BBC BASIC and are used to send commands to the display and sound processors - In this case, the ESP32 that is the video/sound coprocessor in the Agon machines.
 * Logical screen scaling is also a BBC thing.
-Sophie Wilson's lovely BBC BASIC made sure us programmers would never have to worry about how many pixels any given mode had, and instead let us draw to a 1280x1024 imaginary screen and let the BBC take care of the scrolling.
-This code turns this off here though as itis going to be easier for us to draw pixel by pixel.
+Sophie Wilson's lovely BBC BASIC made sure us programmers would never have to worry about how many pixels any given mode had, and instead let us draw to a 1280x1024 imaginary screen and let the BBC take care of the scaling.
+This code turns this off here though as it's going to be easier for us to draw pixel by pixel.
-* You will not that the Camera Position variables have no suffix ("%" or "$") so in BBC BASIC they can be any kind of decimal number.
+* You will note that the Camera Position variables have no suffix ("%" or "$") so in BBC BASIC they can be any kind of decimal number.
 * X being 0 means that the camera is positioned centrally horizontally.
 Y, our position in the vertical, is negative, which means we are looking slightly upwards.
 Z represents depth in the scene, and is positive.
-This is just convention, and you will note in later parts of the code that Z appears reversed.
+This is just convention\*, and you will note in later parts of the code that Z appears reversed.
 This is why.

+\* *Convention is Z positive into the screen because of the Right-Hand-Rule.
+Hold out three fingers of your right hand: Thumb is X, index finger is Y and 2nd finger is Z. Now move your hand so the thumb is pointing right and the index finger upwards.
+The direction of the 2nd finger is positive Z.*

 ```BASIC
    60 FOR N=8 TO 238:REM iterate over screen pixel rows